Sulstice/cocktail-shaker/README.md

 As Cocktail Shaker is under heavy development at this time, we highly recommend developers to use the development version on Github (master branch).
-You need to clone the repository and install VisPy with `python setup.py install`.
+You need to clone the repository and install cocktail_shaker with

+`python setup.py install`.

 As a one-liner, assuming git is installed: